 Judaism can only be enhanced and its universal impact broadened when it embraces world wisdom into its midst.

-This is why the Monique and Mordecai Katz Integrated Studies Program provides the future leaders of Judaism with an understanding and appreciation of the cultural and intellectual influences of the world around them.
+This is why the Monique and Mordecai Katz Academic Studies Program provides the future leaders of Judaism with an understanding and appreciation of the cultural and intellectual influences of the world around them.

 The curriculum teaches other world religions to examine where we can intersect and where we are different.
 Gender studies are taught to determine how they affect halakahic issues of modern times.
 Modern science is introduced to inspect how it can improve Jewish learning and living, and more.

 For OTS rabbis-in-training and hesder yeshiva students, these academic courses are not separate addenda or even a complement to the Torah being studied.
-Rather – as the Katz program’s name suggests – the accredited courses are fully integrated, so that students live out a fascinating interface between Judaism and the humanities, philosophy, social sciences, approaches to morality and law, history, political and economic thought.
+Rather, the accredited courses are fully integrated, so that students live out a fascinating interface between Judaism and the humanities, philosophy, social sciences, approaches to morality and law, history, political and economic thought.

 A true spiritual leader will take into account more than dry halakha when arriving at a decision; he will consider other relevant factors, both environmental and individual, and must therefore be familiar with other realms of thought and knowledge in order to bring the wisdom of the world to bear on Jewish learning and living.